 - Global Service: Preparing for Work with Non-profits

 - Emerging Powers

 - Transnational Security and Migration

 The one year Master's program in Global Studies combines interdisciplinary study with intensive training in research, analysis, writing, and practical experience.
 Our goal is to prepare students to think, speak, and write knowledgeably about specific global issues and theories and to provide the tangible skills best suited for jobs in diplomacy, academia, business, and the non-profit world.
 The expertise and skill development gained through the Global Studies Master's program supports multiple career paths and provides a foundation for doctoral or other advanced studies in several disciplines.

-This focus on the dynamic interplay of “the global” and “the local” differentiates the Brandeis program from traditional international relations programs, which concentrate on exchanges between nations, multi-/bilateral agreements, and diplomacy.
+Our focus on the dynamic interplay of diverse global processes differentiates the Brandeis program from traditional international relations programs, which concentrate on exchanges between nations, multi-/bilateral agreements, and diplomacy.
 Students interested in technical training in global finance or international trade should consult Brandeis’ International Business School; students with more interest in developing skills in policy-making and program development should consult the Heller School for Social Policy and Management.

 Our students are prepared to be global thinkers in business, education, government, and the non-profit sector.
 They have gone on to a broad range of professions impacted by globalization, such as health care, the environment, human rights, and communications, in a variety of non-profits, NGOs (non-government organizations), and international service agencies.
 Students have also gone onto doctoral programs or other advanced degrees in relevant fields such as law, diplomacy, education, or public or international health.